yume-chan/youtube-to-outlook/README.md

    PS2.
 To be more clear, put it besides the `index.html` file.

 7. You can close your browser and terminal as you wish.

+#### Easy way

+I have deployed the very same web site on my server, access https://chensi.moe/ms-auth, then start from step 3 above.

 ### Refresh your access token